b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

-The latter example is so called [string concatenation](https://docs.julialang.org/en/v1/manual/strings/#man-concatenation), it may be useful, but probably it is not what you wanted.
+The latter example is so called [string concatenation](https://docs.julialang.org/en/v1/manual/strings/#man-concatenation), it may be useful (as we see later in this book), but probably it is not what you wanted.

-To avoid such an unexpected events (especially if instead of `*` you will use your own function -> see @sec:julia_language_functions) you would like a guarding angel that watches over you.
+To avoid such unexpected events (especially if instead of `*` you will use your own function, see @sec:julia_language_functions) you would like a guarding angel that watches over you.
 This is what Julia does when you ask her for it by using type declarations (for now you need to take my word for it).

-Moreover, declaring types somethimes may make your code run faster.
+Moreover, declaring types sometimes may make your code run faster.

 Additionally, some
 [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) work